beerjoa/idea-nf/README.md

 #!/bin/bash

 # Open a file in IntelliJ IDEA, creating it if it doesn't exist.
-# Usage: idea-nf <file>
+# Usage: idea-nf "<file>"
-# Example: idea-nf src/main/java/com/example/MyClass.java
+# Example: idea-nf "src/main/java/com/example/MyClass.java"

 # Declare the first argument as the target file.
 TARGET_FILE=$1